Augmenting astrophysical scaling relations with machine learning: application to reducing the Sunyaev-Zeldovich flux-mass scatter: Machine learning techniques

 \section{Machine learning techniques}

-We now continue our discussion of machine learning (ML) techniques from Section~\ref{sec:intro}.
-In figure~\ref{fig:MLcomparison}, we had compared the ML techniques along two particular dimensions.
+We now continue our discussion of machine learning (ML) techniques from the introduction section.
+In Fig.~\ref{fig:MLcomparison}, we had compared the ML techniques along two particular dimensions.
 Deep neural networks (DNNs) are on one extreme: they can work with very high dimensional datasets or datasets with large sizes.
 There also have been many interesting applications of DNNs to cosmology (see e.g.,~\cite{HeLiFen1907,WadVil20,ZhaWanZha1902,GuiReyVil1910,Kri21,YipZha19,Kau21,ZamOkaVil1904,ModFenSel18,Kod20,TroFer19,Thiele_2020,CraSan20,cranmerDiscoveringSymbolicModels2020c,cranmerHistogramPoolingOperators2021a,thieleEquivariantModularDeepSets,LiNiCro20,BerSte19,Hor21,Paco_2021a,Paco_2021b,Lu_2021,Yin_2020a,Yueying_2021}).
 However, DNNs are notoriously difficult to interpret due to the high-dimensional parameter space of the model (typically $\gtrsim 10^6$ parameters).
-Furthermore, DNNs typically require very large datasets to train, whereas in our case, we only have $\sim$200 clusters with $M>10^{14}\Ms$ in the TNG300 sample.
-We therefore used the two techniques detailed below, both of which usually have better performance on small datasets.
+Furthermore, DNNs typically require very large datasets to train, whereas in our case, we only have $\sim$200 clusters with $M_{200c}>10^{14}\Ms$ in the TNG300 sample.
+We therefore used the two techniques detailed below, both of which can have better performance than DNNs on small datasets.